Why Winterize Your Sprinkler System?

-You might think that because your sprinkler system is underground it is immune to freezing, but here in Kansas where the ground can freeze for months on end, it isn’t the case.
+You might think that because your sprinkler system is underground it is immune to freezing, but in locations where the ground can freeze for months on end, that isn’t the case.
 Frost in the soil will go deeper and deeper the longer temperatures stay below freezing.

 Winterizing Your Sprinkler System